sleepymalc/pbb.wtf/README.md

 ## Building

-Here's a quick summary of the building guide from [gatsby-theme-academic](https://www.npmjs.com/package/gatsby-theme-academic):
+Here's a quick summary guide from [gatsby-theme-academic](https://www.npmjs.com/package/gatsby-theme-academic):

 1. Clone the project and install dependencies.